-- A multilevel approach: from global to local
+- a multilevel approach, from global to local;

-- A participatory approach
+- a participatory approach;

-- A transdisciplinary approach
+- a transdisciplinary approach.

-In addition, the New European Bauhaus guided by the following four thematic axes that the Commission decided to follow during the implementation of the New European Bauhaus:
+In addition, New European Bauhaus is guided by the following four thematic axes that the Commission decided to follow during the implementation of New European Bauhaus:

-- Reconnecting with nature - Regaining a sense of belonging - prioritising places and the people who need them the most - The need for long-term, life cycle thinking in the industrial ecosystem
+- reconnecting with nature; - regaining a sense of belonging; - prioritising places and the people who need them the most; - the need for long-term, life-cycle thinking in the industrial ecosystem.

 These thematic axes are highly interconnected with the aim of delivering the New European Bauhaus approach.
 For example, having access to green spaces can also bring people together.
 Affordable houses need to be close to the labour market to create a healthy, functional living ecosystem.
-Local improvement to a place cannot be made without considering the DNA and communities of the place.
-Further details on the strategic focus of the Co-create NEB Call are provided in Section 3.
+Local improvements to a place cannot be made without considering the DNA and communities of the place.
+Further details on the strategic focus of the Connect New European Bauhaus Call are provided in Section 3.

-Applicants selected for this Call for Proposals will have the opportunity to interact with the New European Bauhaus Community, NEB Lab and other relevant New European Bauhaus activities through the exchange of information, best practices, and, where relevant, results.
+Applicants selected for this call for proposals will have the opportunity to interact with the NEB Community, NEB Lab and other relevant NEB activities through the exchange of information, best practices and, where relevant, results.
 Please visit the official NEB Lab website for more information.